SUMMER SALE! Limited time offer on TOURNAMENT SAVAGERY + 1 Month Pro Free - $999 $799. Offer ends: {{date}}

 The most direct ICM implication: you need much stronger hands to call off a significant portion of your stack near pay jumps.
 A hand that chip EV says is profitable can be an ICM mistake the moment the risk premium exceeds 1.5.

 “Under ICM against a covering stack, there will be check-backs on boards where chip EV would have you c-betting your entire range.
-The immediate interesting question is whether your opponent is someone trying to play good theory poker — or someone who’s just pot-controlling with hands that don’t want to face a check-raise.
+The immediate interesting question is whether your opponent is someone trying to play good theory poker, or someone who’s just p-controlling with hands that don’t want to face a check-raise.
 That distinction completely changes how you play the turn.”

 Nick Petrangelo · Postflop ICM: Strategies for Facing Aggressive Chipleaders | GTO LAB